d2s/Documentation/HowtoUseRsyncOSX.md

 <h3>Schedule task</h3>

 By selecting a row and choose schedule applies a scheduled backup to a task.
-There are four(three) choices for schedules :<br />
+There are four(three) choices for schedules :
 <ul>
 <li><b>Once</b></li>
 <ul>